edgio-docs/edgio-docs/guides/static_sites.md

   })
 ```

 If your site does not use a bundler for generating a build output, you can still serve the assets using `serveStatic` and reference the relative path to the resources.
-Any resource referenced using `serveStatic` or `appShell` will automatically be included in the XDN deployment.
+Any resource referenced using `serveStatic` or `appShell` will automatically be included in the {{ PRODUCT_NAME }} deployment.
 An example of serving assets from your `src` directory:

 ```js
 // routes.js